 One additional letter will be added to existing letters for the education certificate of eligibility (COE).
 This work will be coordinated with Shay Norton and Rodney Alexander and has technical dependency on EVSS team.

-VBA team will identify 4-5 Veteran testers who will use the form to apply for benefits to work with vets.gov team on prior to launch.
+VBA team will identify 4-5 Veteran testers who will use the tool to download letters available to them and work with the Vets.gov team prior to launch.

 EVSS team is responsible for the timely resolution of all issues with EVSS backend systems.